 Overall, the smaller the relative error, the tighter the bound on the fluctuations of the relative purity captured by the function $g(t)$.
 In general, it is reasonable to expect that ${\lim_{\tau\rightarrow\infty}} \, {\delta_{\tau}} \approx 0$ as we increase the system size $L$ of the system.
 From now on we set the system sizes $L = \{4,6,8,10\}$, where $L_S = 1$, and $L_B = \{3,5,7,9\}$.

-In Fig.~\ref{figure000001} we show plots of the figure of merit $g(t)$ [see Eq.~\eqref{eq:00000000005}] for the Ising model with open boun\-da\-ry conditions.
-In Fig.~\ref{figure000001}(a) we plot the normalized time-signal $g(t)/g(0)$, as a function of time.
+In Fig.~\ref{figure000001}, we show plots of the figure of merit $g(t)$ [see Eq.~\eqref{eq:00000000005}] for the Ising model with open boun\-da\-ry conditions.
+In Fig.~\ref{figure000001}(a), we plot the normalized time signal $g(t)/g(0)$ as a function of time.
 Noteworthy, the recurrences exhibited in the signal are mostly suppressed as we increase the system size $L$.
 In other words, we expect that the fluctuations tend to decrease in the limit of larger system sizes.
-In Fig.~\ref{figure000001}(b) we plot the finite time-average of the figure of merit, ${\langle {g(t)} \rangle_{\tau}}/g(0)$, while the inset shows the plot of the relative error ${\delta_{\tau}}$.
-Next, in Fig.~\ref{figure000002} we discuss our results for the XXZ model with open boun\-da\-ry conditions.
-In Fig.~\ref{figure000002}(a) we show the plots of the normalized time-signal $g(t)/g(0)$, and Fig.~\ref{figure000002}(b) show the plot of ${\langle {g(t)} \rangle_{\tau}}/g(0)$, while the inset shows the plot of the relative error ${\delta_{\tau}}$.
+In Fig.~\ref{figure000001}(b), we plot the finite time average of the figure of merit, ${\langle {g(t)} \rangle_{\tau}}/g(0)$.
+Next, in Fig.~\ref{figure000002} we show our results for the XXZ model with open boun\-da\-ry conditions.
+In Fig.~\ref{figure000002}(a), we show the plots of the normalized time signal $g(t)/g(0)$, while Fig.~\ref{figure000002}(b) show the plot of ${\langle {g(t)} \rangle_{\tau}}/g(0)$.
 The results are quite similar to the case of the Ising model.
 Overall, note the size of fluctuations in $g(t)$ decreases as we increase the system size $L$, thus signaling the system equilibrates.